Moving the Unmovable: Insights from Diego Rivera’s Pan American Unity

 Minimizing Transportation Damage of Murals: Application of Wire Rope Isolators and Real-Time Vibration Monitoring in the Case Study of Diego Rivera’s ‘Pan American Unity’

-At 30 tons, 22x74 feet in scale, and composed of uniquely thin and fragile materials—the mural presented an extraordinary challenge when it was relocated between City College of San Francisco (CCSF) and San Francisco Museum of Modern Art (SFMOMA) in 2021 and again in 2024.
-The move was achieved via highly collaborative planning between a diverse set of conservation, engineering, and logistics experts, including the specialized staff of Atthowe Fine Art Services.
+Being 30 tons, 22x74 feet in scale, and composed of uniquely thin and fragile materials—Rivera’s mural presented an extraordinary challenge when it was extracted from a concrete wall at City College of San Francisco (CCSF) and moved to San Francisco Museum of Modern Art (SFMOMA) in 2021.
+The remarkably difficult project required highly collaborative planning between a diverse set of conservation, engineering, rigging, logistics, and other experts, including the specialized staff of Atthowe Fine Art Services.
+Besides the usual risks of moving large heavy objects, the mural was particularly vulnerable to vibration, which would have caused irreversible and possibly existential damage.

-The paper’s authors emphasize that this hybrid approach of passive isolation, plus real-time alerts, with expert on-the-ground interventions—is both robust and replicable for institutions and projects worldwide.
+The paper’s authors emphasize that this hybrid approach of passive isolation combined with real-time alerts and expert on-the-ground interventions is both robust and replicable for institutions and projects worldwide.

 Looking Ahead

-We’re especially honored to be part of the next chapter: planning for the mural’s upcoming move to its permanent home at CCSF’s new Diego Rivera Theater—designed by LMN Architects, with ground-breaking just this past January of 2026.
-The theater will provide a performing arts space that honors the artwork’s import and legacy, allowing generations of viewers to enjoy the mural both inside and outside, via the buidlings multistory all-glass entry façade.
+Atthowe Fine Art Services is especially honored to be part of the next chapter, as 2027 is the slated timeframe when we will move the mural once again to its permanent home in CCSF’s new Diego Rivera Theater.
+The theater will provide a performing arts space that honors the artwork’s importance and legacy, allowing generations of viewers to enjoy the mural both up close in the lobby and from the street level, via the building’s multistory all-glass entry façade.

 Learn more about the project here: